python-attrs/attrs/.github/CONTRIBUTING.rst

 - Wrap symbols like modules, functions, or classes into double backticks so they are rendered in a monospace font.
 - If you mention functions or other callables, add parentheses at the end of their names: ``attr.func()`` or ``attr.Class.method()``.
   This makes the changelog a lot more readable.
-- Prefer simple past tense or constructions with “now”.
+- Prefer simple past tense or constructions with "now".
   For example:

   + Added ``attr.validators.func()``.